 If you or other members of your family are prone to losing containers, or you simply prefer plastic over glass, we recommend the Snapware 18-Piece Total Solution.
 This set doesn’t offer the same durability as Glasslock, but it’s cheaper, lighter, and more convenient for transporting food.

 The lids in the Snapware Total Solution are easy to snap closed, unlike those of the Snapware Airtight set, which were difficult to latch and repeatedly popped open.
 The Snapware Total Solution provided a tight seal that didn’t leak (even after a run through the dishwasher).
-Our testers were surprised that the containers didn’t retain any discernable food stains or smells, which wasn’t the case with the Popit containers or the Snapware Airtight set we recommended last year.
+Our testers were surprised that the containers didn’t retain any discernable food stains or smells, which wasn’t the case with the Popit containers or the Snapware Airtight set we recommended in 2015.
 The Snapware Total Solution set performed admirably in our drop tests: only a small piece on the corner of the lid broke off after the third drop.

 Snapware offers a lifetime warranty on both the plastic containers and lids if “damaged during normal household use.”
 If you need to make a claim, call World Kitchen and be sure to keep the container or lid, as you may be asked to return it.